 RIZE’s patented Augmented Polymer Deposition technology combines material extrusion with ink-jet to create detailed polymer parts with no post-processing.
 It works in a similar manner to XYZ printing da Vinci Color 5D we saw at CES 2020

 In addition to color, the technology’s ease of use and safety features which include the elimination of solvents and certification to meet some of the world’s most rigorous third-party chemical emissions standards, are thought to be ideal for educational use.

 “It’s a new world in 3D printing, and educational institutions are keen to prepare their students to lead it,” said Andy Kalambi, CEO of RIZE.

 “We are delighted that RIZE’s value proposition of providing intelligent parts and enabling smarter workflows in a safe and sustainable environment is enabling schools to prepare their students as the workforce of the future.”

-RIZE is based inf Boston, the 3D printer manufacturer Rize is focused in the area of full-color 3D printing technology.
+RIZE is based in Boston.
+The 3D printer manufacturer is focused on the area of full-colour 3D printing technology.
 Starting out with the Rize One 3D printer, the company had developed a unique 3D printing process that combined the principles of FDM and jetting to mark 3D printed parts with text or graphics